Key Takeaways

 Orders, Risk, and Liquidations

-- Liquidations: Positions are liquidated if account equity drops below the maintenance margin (half of the initial margin at max leverage, typically 1.25%–16.7% depending on the asset’s max leverage).
+- Liquidations: Positions are liquidated if account equity drops below the maintenance margin (half of the initial margin at max leverage, typically 1.25% to 16.7% depending on the asset’s max leverage).

 HYPE is Hyperliquid’s native asset.
 It powers gas, staking (security), and governance and is also embedded in listing mechanics and certain incentives across the ecosystem.
 On HyperEVM, HYPE is the gas token for smart-contract execution; it can be moved between HyperCore and HyperEVM natively.

-Supply & market data.
-There are 1,000,000,000 HYPE as max supply; circulating supply and market cap change over time and can be checked on CMC/aggregators.
+Supply and market data.
+There are 1,000,000,000 HYPE as max supply; circulating supply and market cap change over time and can be checked on data aggregators.

 Staking.
 You can stake HYPE to validators (or delegate) to help secure the chain and earn emissions-based rewards; typical flows include a short lock to stake and a 7-day withdrawal queue to return tokens to your spot balance.